-And to me, in an email, he wrote simply, “You’re in good hands with Malgosia”.
+And to me, in an email, he wrote simply, “You’re in good hands with Małgosia”.

-Back at her desk, Małgosia also edits www.kirkuty.xip.pl – a site that documents hundreds of Jewish cemeteries; and as I have said elsewhere, she contributes to the immensely useful Virtual Shtetl online database.
+Back at her desk, Małgosia edits www.kirkuty.xip.pl – a site that documents hundreds of Jewish cemeteries.
+As I have said elsewhere, she contributes to the immensely useful Virtual Shtetl online database.

-I have no idea what else Małgosia has done – maybe one day I’ll be able to get her to tell me her story – but even what I have outlined here knocks anything I have done into the shade.
+I have no idea what else Małgosia has done: perhaps one day I’ll be able to get her to tell me her story.
+But even what I have outlined here knocks anything most of us have done into the shade.
 Małgosia has all the hallmarks of a serious academic in her approach to her ‘detective work’ and it seems to me that for the last twelve or so years she has been fired by two passions: to learn and to help.
-Although much of this work in the villages, towns and cities of Śląsk/Silesia is carried out using her engaging smile and considerable existing knowledge in the area, this belies what must be both back-breakingly hard physical work in the cemeteries, and years of painstakingly careful research in databases and archives.
+Although much of this work in the villages, towns, and cities of Śląsk/Silesia is carried out using her engaging smile and considerable existing knowledge in the area, this belies what must be both back-breakingly hard physical work in the cemeteries, and years of painstakingly careful research in databases and archives.

-So what made the change – to the point where I could incorporate laughter and curiosity into my research into my family’s awful narrative?
+So what made the change – to the point where I could incorporate laughter and curiosity into my research into my family’s dreadful past?

 When my mother died in 2014, I attended a series of sessions of therapy with George – a superb psychiatrist in London, whom I ought to have had the good sense to go to many years before.
-A few months later, I had reluctantly to end my therapy (mundanely, because of work redundancy), and a couple of months later I began this website.
-I was eventually to realise that in fact my therapy had never ended – it had just taken a different course and a different form.
+A few months later, I had reluctantly to end my therapy (mundanely, because of the cost), and a couple of months later I began this website.
+I was eventually to realise that in fact my therapy had never ended: it had just taken a different course and a different form.

 Małgosia brings a sense of ‘the possible’ to things that only a moment before had seemed impossible.